sashetophizika/hyprscratch/README.md

 * `eager`: spawns all scratchpads hidden on start.

-* `no-auto-reload`: does not reload the configuration when the configuration file is updated.
+* `no-auto-reload`: does not reload the configuration when the `hyprland.conf` is updated.

 * `config </path/to/config>`: specify a path to the configuration file